Friqhers/UpscalerSwitcherDocs/README.md

 Follow these steps:

-1. Open your `GameInstance` header file and define the `Init` function as follows:
+1. Open your `GameInstance` header file and define the `Constructor` and `ApplySavedUpscaler` as follows:

 ```h
 UCLASS()